max65536/accountlend/WALLET_TESTING_GUIDE.md

 #### Step 1: Navigate to Session Key Creator
 1. After connecting your wallet, click on the **"Create Session"** tab
-2. You'll see the SessionKeyCreator component with a form
+2. You'll see the SessionKeyCreator component with a form (if you still see "Connect Your Wallet", try refreshing the page)

 #### Step 2: Fill Session Key Details
 ```
 Description: "Test DeFi Session Key"
-Price: 0.001 (ETH)
+Price: 0.1 (STRK)
 Duration: 24 hours
 Permissions: Select "Transfer" and "Swap"
 ```